 Not any moneylender Singapore has is legit.
+There are a lot of scams.
 We’ve all read stories about their cut pig heads, death threats, and extreme extortion.

 However, those are Ah Longs, aka loan sharks.

-Licensed moneylenders aren’t the same.
+Licensed moneylenders aren’t the same as loan sharks.
 They run legal businesses and follow the rules set by MinLaw to the T.